-- (1) A designation reflecting completion of four or more accelerated college credit courses in Advanced Placement, International Baccalaureate, Advanced International Certificate of Education, or Dual Enrollment courses. - (2) A designation reflecting career education certification. - This designation will be awarded to students who have achieved Industry Certification by passing an Industry Certification Exam. - (3) A designation reflecting a Florida Ready to Work Credential.
+- (1) A designation reflecting completion of four or more accelerated college credit courses in Advanced Placement, International Baccalaureate, Advanced International Certificate of Education, or Dual Enrollment courses. - (2) A designation reflecting career education certification. - (3) A designation reflecting a Florida Ready to Work Credential.